Updated January 2023

 2.03 Tax Credit Administration Fees

 A non-refundable administration fee is payable with respect to each OBPTC application submitted to Ontario Creates.
 Administration fees are used to partially offset operating costs of the OBPTC program.
+Please note that the administration fee is required in order for the application to receive an Eligibility Review.

 A. Calculation of the Administration Fee